itsliamdowd/Project-Democracy/README.md

 Project Democracy makes it effortless to connect with your current representatives.
 With just a few taps, you can access contact information for your elected officials, enabling you to voice your concerns, ask questions, or express support for issues that matter to you.
 Engage in meaningful conversations with those who represent your interests.

 ### Discover Candidates Running for Election
 Stay ahead of the curve by exploring the candidates running for election in your district or jurisdiction.
 Our app provides comprehensive profiles of each candidate, including their biographies, political affiliations, and key policy positions.
-With this information at your fingertips, you can make informed decisions and choose representatives who align with your values and aspirations.
+With this information at your fingertips, you can make informed decisions and choose representatives who align with your values.

 ### Social Media Integration
 Project Democracy integrates social media platforms seamlessly, allowing you to access candidates' official social media accounts directly from their profiles.
 Follow their campaigns, engage in discussions, and gain deeper insights into their visions and policy proposals.
 Stay connected with the candidates who are vying for your support.